-Mr. Hyzak has served as Main Street's Chief Executive Officer since November 2018 and as a member of our Board of Directors since January 2018.
-Mr. Hyzak also serves as a member of our management team's investment and executive committees.
-Previously, he served as President (2015 until November 2018), Chief Operating Officer (2014 until November 2018), Chief Operating Officer (2014 until November 2018), Chief Pinancial Officer (2011 until 2014) and Senior Managing Director since 2011.
+team's investment and executive committees and also serves as the Chief Executive Officer and Chairman of the Board of MSC Income Fund, Inc. ("MSC Income"), a business development company that is managed by MSC Adviser I, LLC, our wholly owned portfolio company.
+Previously, he served as President (2015 until November 2018), Chief Operating Officer (2014 until November 2018), Chief Financial Officer (2011 until 2014) and Senior Managing Director since 2011.
 Mr. Hyzak has served in other senior executive positions at Main Street since prior to its IPO in 2007.
 From 2002, Mr. Hyzak has also served as a Senior Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours.
 From 2000 to 2002, Mr. Hyzak was a Director of Integration with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he was principally focused on the company's mergers and acquisitions and corporate finance activities.
 Prior to joining Quanta Services, Inc., Mr. Hyzak, a certified public accountant, was a Manager with Arthur Andersen in its Transaction Advisory Services group.
+Mr. Hyzak currently serves on the board of directors of Child Advocates, a non-profit organization that trains and supports advocates to serve the interests of abused or neglected children in the greater Houston area.
 We believe Mr. Hyzak is qualified to serve on our Board of Directors because of his long tenure in leadership roles at Main Street, currently as Chief Executive Officer and previously as President and Chief Operating Officer, in which roles he has successfully led our lower middle market investment activities, and also previously as Chief Financial Officer, along with his extensive experience in investing and managing investments in lower middle market companies, mergers and acquisitions, corporate finance, tax and accounting.